elixirschool/telemetry-code-along/part_one.md

 Now we're ready to emit an event!

 To emit a Telemetry event, we call [`:telemetry.execute/3`](https://hexdocs.pm/telemetry/index.html#execute).
 Yep, that's right, we call on the Erlang `:telemetry` module directly from our Elixir code.
-Elixir/Erlang inter-op FTW.
+Elixir/Erlang inter-op FTW!

 The `execute/3` function takes in three arguments--the name of the event, the measurements we're using to describe that event and any metadata that describes the event context.